getify/foi-lang/test-new-tokenizer/Lexical-Grammar.md

     matches, the lexer commits to a decimal Number — even when an identifier-like continuation follows.
 So `"5.5foo"`
     tokenizes as `Number("5.5") + General("foo")`, not as
-    `Number("5") + Period + General("5foo")` (which would be
+    `Number("5") + Period + General("5foo")` (which would be the
-    the property-access reading: integer 5, dot, identifier "5foo").
-To express the property-access reading,
+    property-access reading: integer 5, dot, identifier "5foo").
-    parenthesize the integer: `"(5).5foo"`.
-This is a minor inconsistency in the digit-leading-identifier story (the
+    To express the property-access reading, parenthesize the
-    lex doesn't fully respect identifier shape on the RHS of a `.`), but the common case is what users want, and the parenthesization workaround is clean.
+    integer: `"(5).5foo"`.
+The common case is what users want, and the parenthesization workaround is clean.

-11. NumberEndingTail (immediate `..` after integer literals):
+11. **NumberEndingTail (immediate `..` after integer literals).**

     After an IntegerLit token (PositiveIntegerLit or
     NegativeIntegerLit), an immediate `..` (no trivia between) is consumed as a DoublePeriod token via the NumberEndingTail wrapper at the Token level.
 This forces a third `.` in `5...` to surface as a separate Period token rather than getting swallowed into a TriplePeriod by PEG longest-match.